Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### GEMic DS Butterfly Drone

 GEMic's DS class butterfly drones are unassuming, fluttery, beautiful, and very very dangerous.
-They have powerful short range projectors that can read and induce current in devices.
-Meaning that if a DS lands on a device it can interface and interact with it even if that device's wireless is turned off.
-The DS is not powerful enough to allow a hacker to interface through it, but can induce the device to turn itself on and switch to promiscuous mode.
+They have powerful short range projectors that can read and induce current in electronic devices.
+Meaning that if a DS lands on a device, it can interface and interact with it even if that device's wireless is turned off.
+The DS is too small to also carry an interface that would allow a hacker to hop through, but it can induce the device to turn itself on and switch to promiscuous mode.

 #### Robots